databricks/koalas/docs/source/user_guide/best_practices.rst

-Some operations such as ``sort_values`` are more difficult to do in a parallel or distributed environment than in in-memory on a single machine because it needs to send data to other nodes, and exchange the data across multile nodes via networks.
+Some operations such as ``sort_values`` are more difficult to do in a parallel or distributed environment than in in-memory on a single machine because it needs to send data to other nodes, and exchange the data across multiple nodes via networks.
 See the example below.

 .. code-block:: python